Popular local soccer trainer's inspiring journey from Ethiopia to Texas

 Tucked away off US 183 sits the Homestead Shopping Center.
 There you'll find familiar places like Petco and Barnes & Noble.
 But you'll also find a place that seemingly looks out of place.
 Yes, in the midst of a typical shopping center sits a soccer academy.

-"This place is a community place where kids come to elevate their playing ability from where they are to take it to the next level," Vickers said during an interview with KVUE.
+"This place is a community place where kids come to elevate their playing ability from where they are to take it to the next level," Vickers told KVUE.

 Vickers said his training facility acts as a bridge between local competitive soccer players and aspiring professionals.